yogeshhk/SahajJeevan/README.md

 ## Content Arrangement

 ### References directory
-Has original book pdf and its english transcript
+Has original book pdf and its English transcript

 ### LaTeX directory